Plains Art Museum connects art, artists, and audiences to foster creative, resilient, and welcoming communities.

 Plains Art Museum began as the Red River Art Center in 1965 and was housed in the former Moorhead, Minnesota, post office.
 The Museum acquired its present name in 1975 and maintained residency in Moorhead until 1996.
 The Museum renovated a turn-of-the-century warehouse in downtown Fargo, North Dakota, and opened to the public in October 1997.

 The redesign of the International Harvester (IH) branch house was directed by Hammel Green & Abrahamson, Inc., whose work also can be seen in the award-winning Minnesota History Center, the Walker Arts Center and the Minneapolis Institute of the Arts.

 Plains Art Museum features 56,000 square feet of which 9,000 have security, climate, and light control properties.
-The building is fully accessible and contains the Hannaher’s, Inc. Print Studio, The Dawson Studio, Café Muse, The Store, the Goldberg Art Lounge, meeting and reception space, frame shop, wood shop, visitor services center, performance areas and permanent collection storage and care areas.
+The building is fully accessible and contains the Hannaher’s, Inc. Print Studio, The Dawson Studio, The Store, the Goldberg Art Lounge, meeting and reception space, frame shop, wood shop, visitor services center, performance areas and permanent collection storage and care areas.

 The Museum offers approximately 12 special exhibitions along with smaller exhibitions each year.
 These exhibitions feature art of the 20th and 21st centuries.
 Classes, lectures, studios, collaborations with other disciplines as well as social events and performances complement the exhibition schedule.

 Throughout its history, the Museum has collected, preserved, exhibited and interpreted art.
 Today, its permanent collection contains approximately 4,000 works including national, international, regional fine art, and ethnographic objects.

 Plains Art Museum is a non-profit 501 (c) 3 organization governed by a board of directors.

-In Accordance with ND Charitable Gaming regulations effective 07/01/12, Gen. Rules Chapter 99-01.3.02-3, Sub. #4, Plains Art Museum notifies its membership that the organization’s total adjusted gross proceeds; cash profit; cash long or short; net proceeds; excess expenses; reimbursement of excess expenses; and eligible uses are available for review at 704 1st Ave.
+In Accordance with ND Charitable Games of Chance Administrative Rules effective April 1, 2016, General Rules Chapter 99-01.3-02-03 (4).
+Plains Art Museum membership may obtain information on the organization’s total adjusted gross proceeds; cash profit; cash long or short; net proceeds; excess expenses; reimbursement of excess expenses; and eligible uses at 704 1st Ave.
 N., Fargo, from 10 am to 5 pm Monday-Friday.